 Consider a pocket mask as part of your personal protective gear as it provides safety during rescue breathing.
 Be sure to dispose of all equipment that has touched bodily fluids in a biohazard bag when available.

 When taking off the gloves, avoid touching the outer contaminated surface.
 Slowly pull one glove off while turning it inside out.
-Place the glove in the palm of the other gloved hand.
 Place the glove in the palm of the other gloved hand , and then remove the second glove while turning it inside out .

 First Aid Kit

 Consider purchasing a commercially available first aid kit or making your own.
-Having one available around the house, in your car, and at your place of work is essential.
+Having a kit in your home, your car, and at your place of work is essential to stay prepared.